This post is part of the series U.A.E

 - Never take a photograph of Sheikhs’ palaces, police stations, military installations and random women without permission (the last one is considered rude and intrusive).

-- Loud music and dancing is forbidden in public places (no belly dance at the beach, please!).
+- Loud music and dancing are forbidden in public places (no belly dance at the beach, please!).

 - And, please – be sure you’re in the right cabin when travelling with the MRT – there are some Women-Only cabins and if you are a man travelling in one of those, the trip will become really expensive for you.